ibm-cloud-docs/virtualization/parallels-virtuozzo-containers-40-quick-reference-guide.md

 ## Supplementary tools

-Supplementary tools are used to perform various miscellaneous tasks in the hardware node and container context.
+Supplementary tools are used for miscellaneous tasks in the hardware node and container context.

 |Supplementary Tools||
 |---|---|